Liz-ard7/team_CHLK/concepts/Groups.md

 ### Actions
 #### createGroup(user: User, name: String): (group: Group)
 * Requires: user to exist
-* Effects: creates a new group with the user as a member of the group, the parameter name, and a randomly generated unique ID
+* Effects: creates a new group with the user as a member of the group and a randomly generated unique ID.
+If name is empty, changes group name to be a list of the member names separated by comma.
+Otherwise, changes group name to be the parameter name.

 #### editGroupName(user: User, group: Group, new_name: String)
 * Requires: user and group to exist, user to be a member within the group
 * Effects: if new_name is empty, changes group name to be a list of the member names separated by comma.
 Otherwise, changes group name to be the parameter name.

 #### inviteMember(user: User, group: Group, userToInvite: User)
-* Requires: user + userToAdd + group to all exist, user to exist in the group, userToInvite to not already be within the group
+* Requires: user + userToAdd + group to all exist, user to exist in the group, userToInvite to not already be a member or invited member of the group
 * Effects: sends an invitation to the group to userToInvite

 #### acceptInvitation(user: User, group: Group)
-* Requires: User and group exist, User has been invited to group
+* Requires: user and group to exist, user has been invited to group
-* Effects: User is added to group
+* Effects: user is removed from list of invited members of the group, user is added to group as a member

 #### declineInvitation(user: User, group: Group)
 * Requires: user and group to exist, user has been invited to group
-* Effects: user is not added to group, invitation becomes void
+* Effects: user is removed from list of invited members of the group

 #### leaveGroup(user: User, group: Group)
 * Requires: user and group to exist, user to be a member of the group